jhumelsine/jhumelsine.github.io/_posts/2023-09-07-essential-design-patterns.md

 # Gang of Four Struggles

 I [struggled with the original Design Patterns book](https://jhumelsine.github.io/2023/08/24/its-your-move.html) by the Gang of Four (GoF).
-The detailed patterns are mostly presented in alphabetical order, which is fine for reference, but it didn’t work for me for learning the patterns.
+The individual patterns are mostly presented in alphabetical order, which is fine for reference, but it didn’t work for me for learning the patterns.
 Several of the more complex and less frequently used patterns are near the beginning of the alphabet, and hence near the start of the book.
 Whereas some of the less complex and more frequently used patterns are near the end of the alphabet, and hence near the end of the book.
 I became overwhelmed by the complex ones, and I was unable to continue learning the design patterns via the book.

 # Dems D'FFACTS